JustinKottinger/MAPS-RRT/README.md

-# MAPS-RRT
+# MAPS-X

-Multi-Agent Path Segmentating RRT is a motion planner used to explain motion plans for multi-agent robotic systems with continuous dynamics.
-It explains the path to a human designer/operator by using a collection of disjoint motion plans.
+Multi-Agent Path Segmentating-X is a motion planning framework used to explain motion plans for multi-agent robotic systems governed by continuous dynamics.
+It explains the path to a human designer/operator by using a collection of disjoint motion plans rather than explaining the entire trajectory at once.
+The reasoning behind this is to remove the "guess work" behind validating multi-agent paths by showing how each agent evolves in the workspace over time.
+Science has shown us that recognizing (non-)intersecting lines happens very early in our cognative processs.
+MAPS-X leverages this fact by presenting the plan in dijoint trajectory segments, allowing us to validate motion plans very quickly and efficiently.